carpentries-incubator/workflows-nextflow/_episodes/01-getting-started-with-nextflow.md

 ### Processes, channels, and workflows

 Nextflow workflows have three main parts; processes, channels, and workflows.
 Processes describe a task to be run.
 A process script can be written in any scripting language that can be executed by the Linux platform (Bash, Perl, Ruby, Python, etc.).
 Processes spawn a task for each complete input set.
-Each task is executed independently, and cannot interact with another task.
+Each task is executed independently and cannot interact with other tasks.
 The only way data can be passed between process tasks is via asynchronous queues, called channels.

 Processes define inputs and outputs for a task.
 Channels are then used to manipulate the flow of data from one process to the next.
 The interaction between processes, and ultimately the pipeline execution flow itself, is then explicitly defined in a workflow section.

-In the following example we have a channel containing three elements, e.g., 3 data files.
+In the following example we have a channel containing three elements, e.g., three data files.
 We have a process that takes the channel as input.
 Since the channel has three elements, three independent instances (tasks) of that process are run in parallel.
 Each task generates an output, which is passed to another channel and used as input for the next process.

 <p align="center">
    <img alt="Processes and channels" src="../fig/channel-process_fqc.png" width="500">